-SGPA = $(u_1.w_1 + u_2.w_2 + ... + u_n.w_n) / (u_1 + u_2 + ... + u_n)$ where u_i is the number of credits for the course i and w_i is the points earned through the letter grade in that course, and n is the number of courses taken in the semester.
+SGPA = $$(u_1.w_1 + u_2.w_2 + ... + u_n.w_n) / (u_1 + u_2 + ... + u_n)$$ where u_i is the number of credits for the course i and w_i is the points earned through the letter grade in that course, and n is the number of courses taken in the semester.
 While doing the computation of SGPA, the course/thesis credits with grades S and X are ignored.

-(2) The overall performance is indicated by a Cumulative Grade Point Average (CGPA) which is computed in the same manner as the computation of SGPA but for all the courses done in the program.

-'F' grade shall not be counted in the calculation of CGPA, however, it is counted in the calculation of SGPA.

-(3) A grade report for the semester is issued to each student after the semester.
+- (2) The overall performance is indicated by a Cumulative Grade Point Average (CGPA) which is computed in the same manner as the computation of SGPA but for all the courses done in the program. - 'F' grade shall not be counted in the calculation of CGPA, however, it is counted in the calculation of SGPA. - (3) The grades in courses will be announced over ERP at the end of every semester.
+A grade report for the semester may be issued to a student after the semester upon request.
 The grade report may be withheld if the student has not paid the fees or other dues, has a disciplinary case pending against him/her, has not completed other formalities, or for any other pertinent reason.

-6.7 Waiver and Transfer of Credits
+6.7 Transfer of Credits

-Students may be permitted to do academic work and courses in places of repute outside IIIT-Delhi.
-Based on their performance/quantum of work done and the contents of the course/work, some credit requirements may be waived for similar courses/projects.
-Institutions with which IIIT-D has arrangements/MOU/student exchange programs, transfer of credits may also be permitted.
-This transfer/waiver of credits will be done on a case-by-case basis by the DOAA, and will be reported to the Senate.
+Students may be permitted to do academic work and courses in places of repute outside IIIT-Delhi and may be allowed to spend up to 2 semesters at another University.
+The maximum credit transfer allowed is 40 credits over the entire B.Tech. program (with a maximum of 20 credits in a semester).
+Based on their performance/quantum of work done and the contents of the course/work, some credits may be transferred for similar courses/projects.
+Institutions with which IIIT-Delhi has arrangements/MOU/student exchange programs, transfer of credits may also be permitted.
+This transfer of credits will be approved on a case-by-case basis by the DOAA and will be reported to the Senate.

-6.8 BTech students allowed to do "extra credits" beyond 152 credits
+6.8 B.Tech. students are allowed to do "extra credits" beyond 156 credits

-BTech students are allowed to do "extra credits" beyond 152 credits required for completion of B.Tech. requirement, and for N extra credits done, allow worst grades in N credits, with a maximum limit of 8 credits, to be not counted towards CGPA computation.
-The impact of this decision will be reviewed after two batches have graduated with this option Following method to be usedfor calculating the CGPA:
+B.Tech. students are allowed to do "extra credits" beyond 156 credits required for completion of B.Tech. requirement.
+For N extra credits done, the student will be allowed worst grades in N credits, with a maximum limit of at most 8 credits, to be not counted towards CGPA computation.
+The impact of this decision will be reviewed after two batches have graduated with this option.
+Following method will be used for calculating the CGPA:

-Method: (Automatically decide which extra credits to be not counted in CGPA)
+Method: The below method will automatically decide which extra credits will not be counted in CGPA: